 Proverbs 23:17, “Do not let your heart envy sinners, but always be zealous for the fear of the Lord.”

-Serving God may cost us some temporary pleasures that sin provides.
-However, those temporary pleasures don’t compare to the happiness of knowing Jesus; both in this life and the life to come.
-Therefore, don’t let your heart envy sinners in their sin; stay passionate for serving God because He is always more than enough!
+Serving God may cost you temporary pleasures that sin provides.
+However, those temporary pleasures will end in destruction.
+Therefore, don’t let your heart envy and desire those things- stay passionate for serving God because He is always more than enough!

-- Ask God to show you if you’re envious of sinners.
+- Ask God to show you if you are envious of what sinners have and do.

-- Repent of any envy you may have in your heart towards sinful things.
-For example pornography, greed, selfish ambition, pride and the like.
+- Repent of any envy you may have in your heart towards sinful things- pornography, greed, fame, pride, and the like.

-- Pray for God to guard your heart and to always remind you to be zealous (passionate) for the fear of the Lord (Psalm 73).
+- Ask God to guard your heart and always remind you to honor and fear Him, Psalm 73.